 The presence of speeches at South Asian Weddings is a trend that’s been growing exponentially over the last few decades.
 What began solely as a roll call of thank yous and gift-givings has evolved into an opportunity for the couple and their loved ones to provide an insight into the lives of the newlyweds and what truly makes them perfect for each other.

 But there’s something you can bring to the table that nobody else can.
 You’ve known your children the whole of their lives.
 Who has a deeper insight than that?

 As the bastion of wisdom (or, at least part of the older generation!) you will usually be first on the speech lineup.
 This has its pros and cons.

 Firstly, you have to grab the audience’s attention, which isn’t always easy in a room of 800 people!

-Yes, it’s difficult to hush people at South Asian weddings but it’s ingrained in our culture to respect our elders, so hypothetically your guests should go quiet as soon as you take the microphone.
+Yes, it’s difficult to hush people at South Asian weddings but it’s ingrained in our culture to be respectful, so hypothetically your guests should go quiet as soon as you take the microphone.
 If not, stand silently with your head bowed until the inevitable shhhhs echo their way around the hall.
-Only start once there is silence, as even your first few lines should add wit and warmth to your speech.
+Only start once there is complete silence.

-Of course, do acknowledge how pleased you are to welcome the groom to your family and extend that welcome to his parents too.
+Of course, do acknowledge how pleased you are to welcome your daughter’s partner to your family and extend that welcome to their parents too.

-Your main job is simply to show how much your daughter is loved and wish the couple well on their new marriage.
-And, here’s the tricky bit, try to do that in less than 1,000 words.
-Yes, you’ve got to sum up a lifetime of love in less than eight minutes.
+Your main job is simply to show how much your daughter is loved and wish the couple well in their new marriage.
+And, here’s the tricky bit, try to do that in less than 1,300 words.
+Yes, you’ve got to sum up a lifetime of love in less than ten minutes.
 MAXIMUM.